STARS-Design-Track-2025/nebula-iii/docs/team_04/README.md

 ## External Hardware
 List all the required external hardware components and upload a breadboard with the equipment set up (recommend using Tinkercad circuits if possible).
+4x4 matrix keypad
+TFT LCD screen

 ## Functionality Description and Testing
 Describe in detail how your project works and how to test it.
+The user will first interact with the keypad which will send a binary number to the CPU from 1:32 depending on the alpha state.
+The CPU will then read the value sent from the keypad and either display the corresponding value, operator, or swtich apps.
+After an equation is typed into the calculator, the graph will be displayed.

 ## RTL Diagrams
 Include more than just block diagrams, including sub-block diagrams, state-transition diagrams, flowcharts, and timing diagrams.
 Please include any images or documents of these inside this folder (docs/team_04).